Microchip-MPLAB-Harmony/reference_apps/apps/pic32cm_jh01_cnano/pic32cm_jh01_cnano_smart_appliance_control/readme.md

 - User can provide the available BLE commands for this application to control the fan as desired

-- In order to return to Temperature control mode again, user can either press the touch button again or send the BLE command 'TEMP_MODE'
+- In order to return to Temperature Control Mode again, user can either press the touch button again or send the BLE command 'TEMP_MODE'.
+LED1 turns on again, indicating that the application has switched to Temperatue Control Mode

 ## Comments: